dilshadkp/api-caching-in-python-with-nginx-proxy/README.md

-# Dockerization of API caching application in python with nginx proxy loadbalancing
+# Dockerization of API caching python application with nginx loadbalancing

 ## Description
 This is a documentation explaing dockerization of an api caching project in python.
 This project is designed with an nginx proxy loadbalancer to loadbalance the traffic among api containers and a Redis cache container for api caching.